 The Tamagawa 3U limited edition series 純米吟醸 無濾過生原酒 from Kinoshita Shuzo in Kyoto prefecture is a seasonal item sold between December and April.

-While a large majority of breweries are aiming for the fruity/floral types, Tamagawa is going for flavour and created an umami bomb.
-The 3U stands for unpasteurised, unfiltered (charcoal) and undiluted and the traditional Yamahai starter method is used along with indigenous yeast of the brewery which is especially vigorous fermenting strongly.
-These pack a punch at 22 degrees alcohol in the Omachi and Yamadanishiki rice variety, also coming in the Gohyakumangoku variety.
+The 3U stands for unpasteurised, unfiltered (no charcoal fining) and undiluted.
+The natural fermentation Yamahai starter method is used along with ambient yeast of the brewery which is especially vigorous, fermenting strongly.
+These pack a punch at 22 degrees alcohol available Omachi, Yamada-nishiki and Gohyaku-mangoku rice varieties.

 Category – Junmai (rice, water, Koji and natural yeast)